 How many churchgoers want to hear that kind of message?
 A lot of people tend to think that Christianity is all about having a happy marriage, raising happy, well-adjusted kids, and lobbying the government to make the rest of society into nice, family-oriented people like us.
-It’s often said that our nation must return to its Christian roots to rescue traditional family values.
 But according to Jesus, Christian love goes far beyond family values.

-When I say we need to go beyond family values, I’m not saying we should overlook or neglect our families.
+When I say we need more than family values, I’m not saying we should overlook or neglect our families.
 Christianity is more than loving those who love us, but it certainly isn’t less.
-For example, any brand of religion which teaches people to neglect the basic needs of their family members in order to increase their religious donations violates the commands of God himself.
+For example, suppose there’s a brand of religion which teaches people to neglect the basic needs of their family members in order to increase their religious donations.
+That would violate the commands of God himself.
 Jesus was once in a discussion with people who were doing just that.
-According to the Bible,
+Jesus said,

-So even if you’re self-centered, it makes sense to love the people close to you, and to give good treatment to those who treat you well.
-That’s true of family, and it’s also true of friendships and business relationships.
+So even if you’re self-centered, it makes sense to love the people close to you and to treat well those who treat you well.
+That’s true of family relationships, and it’s also true of friendships and business relationships.
 You’d be crazy not to be nice to the friends you enjoy being with.
 It’s more fun to have people who share your interests than to have no one.
 Again, that’s not Christianity.
 It’s common sense.
 Likewise, you’d be a fool not to give the best of treatment to people with whom you have long-term business relationships.
 “I scratch your back, you scratch mine.”
-That’s not lofty religion; it’s just good business.
+That’s not lofty religion; it’s good business.

 Throughout history people of every religion and no religion at all have generally realized that it makes sense to love those who love you, to treat your friends well, to conduct your business in such a way that people want to deal with you, to get along with your neighbors, and to be loyal to your government.

-If that is so, then why the breakdown of families and the decay of traditional values in North America?
+If that is so, then why the breakdown of families and the decay of traditional values in so many places?
 It’s because we’ve become so mindless that we don’t even know how to look out for ourselves.
 We don’t see how much of our own happiness depends on strong, stable relationships with others.
 Traditional values provide the context in which we can enjoy a richer, more secure life, and in which our genes and our ideas and our culture can continue to live even after we’re gone.
-But many in the U.S. and Canada have been infected by an extreme individualism which bases everything on the impulse of the moment and ignores the wider network of relationships we need to enjoy a happy life.
-This isn’t just sinful.
+But many have been infected by an extreme individualism which bases everything on the impulse of the moment and ignores the wider network of relationships we need to enjoy a happy life.
+This individualism isn’t just sinful.
 It is stupid and sick and suicidal.
 When you do anything which destroys your family and your society, you are also destroying yourself.

 Even if you’re self-centered and your main concern is, “What’s in it for me?” it generally makes sense to love those who love you.
 It makes sense to favor some sort of traditional values.
 And it makes sense to be involved in a religion which helps to maintain these things.
 If there’s evidence that “the family which prays together, stays together,” then you’ll pray together.
 If it seems that “honesty is the best policy” to enjoy long-term success in your business, you’ll embrace a religion which encourages honesty and enhances your reputation.

-But a religion which focuses only on traditional values is not the religion of Jesus.
-Jesus summarizes traditional values this way: “You have heard that it was said, ‘Love your neighbor and hate your enemy.'”
+But a religion that focuses only on traditional values is not the religion of Jesus.
 Traditional values say to love those who love you, build strong relationships with those who are close to you, and be helpful to those who help you.
 It’s good for you, and besides, you owe it to them.
 But as for your enemy?
 Someone who threatens your vital interests?
 Hate him and fight back.
-He’s not doing anything for you, and you owe him nothing but hatred.
+He’s not doing anything for you, and you owe him nothing.

 Jesus, however, takes us beyond traditional values.
 He says, “You have heard that it was said, ‘Love your neighbor and hate your enemy.’
 But I tell you: Love your enemies and pray for those who persecute you” (Matthew 5:43-44).